Interstate 11: History

 On March 21, 2014, "Future I-11 Corridor" signs were installed along the US 93 corridor.
 On May 21, 2014, NDOT submitted an application to the American Association of State Highway and Transportation Officials (AASHTO) to request the creation of the I-11 designation between the Arizona state line and the I-215/I-515 Interchange in Henderson.
 AASHTO approved this request at their Spring 2014 Special Committee on US Route Numbering meeting, contingent on FHWA approval.
-On June 13, 2017, the advisory question regarding the extension of Buchanan Boulevard to I-11 including interchange plans via Boulder City Question 2 were opposed by voters.
+On June 13, 2017, the advisory question regarding the extension of Buchanan Boulevard to I-11—including interchange plans—via Boulder City Question 2 were opposed by voters.
 On August 16, 2017, the first southbound segment was opened to traffic, with its accompanying northbound segment opening on January 27, 2018.
-On February 20, 2018, NDOT opened additional ramps connecting the new Railroad Pass Casino Road to both the Boulder City Parkway (formerly US 93 and US 95) and to I-11 (southbound exit and northbound entrance).
-The final portion of Phase 1, between the new casino access road and US 95, opened on May 23, 2018.
+On February 20, 2018, NDOT opened additional ramps connecting the new Railroad Pass Casino Road to both the Boulder City Parkway (formerly US 93 and US 95, now US 93 Business) and to I-11 (southbound exit and northbound entrance).
+The final portion of Phase 1—between the new casino access road and US 95—opened on May 23, 2018.
 On August 9, 2018, Phase 2 was opened to traffic, officially completing the Boulder City Bypass.